BokwaiHo/ITIPR/README.md

 # ITIPR
-Code for paper 'Interpretable Triplet Importance for Personalized Ranking' submitted to ICDE 2024
+Code for paper 'Interpretable Triplet Importance for Personalized Ranking' in submission.